-Wendy is a jazz vocalist, vocal educator, and recording artist who has been delivering smart and arresting jazz to the mountains of Western NC and in the process has become one of the most popular artists in the region.
+Wendy is a vocalist, vocal educator, recording artist, and arranger who has been delivering smart and arresting jazz to the mountains of Western NC and in the process has become one of the most popular artists in the region.

 A classically trained vocalist with over 15 years of professional theatre experience as part of her background, she now consistently receives accolades for her energetic and entertaining renditions of swing, bop, post bop, originals, and Great American Songbook standards.